 His name is First Lieutenant Robert Wayne Burnes.

-Robert Wayne Burnes was born on January 27, 1941.
+Robert Wayne Burnes was born on January 27, 1941, in Rush Springs, OK.
 He had enlisted in the United States Marine Corps, listing his home of record as Edmond Oklahoma.
-While serving in the Marine Corps during the Vietnam War he attained the rank of first Lieutenant.
-Lieutenant Burnes was attached to 3rd Marine Amphibious Force, 1st MAW, Mag 11, VMFA 542.
-Lt.
-Burnes specialty with the Marines was FRD Basic EA 6A B Electronic Warfare Officer.
+While serving in the Marine Corps during the Vietnam War he attained the rank of First Lieutenant.
+1LT Burnes was attached to 3rd Marine Amphibious Force, 1st MAW, Mag 11, VMFA 542.
+1LT Burnes’ specialty with the Marines was FRD Basic EA 6A B Electronic Warfare Officer.

-Citations Earned by Lt.
-Burns include: Purple Heart, Combat Action Ribbon, National Defense Service Medal, Vietnam Campaign Medal, Vietnam Service Medal, Marine Corps Presidential Unit Citation, Vietnam Gallantry Cross, Marine Corps Good Conduct Medal, Marine Corps Expeditionary Medal
+Citations Earned by 1LT Burnes include: Purple Heart, Combat Action Ribbon, National Defense Service Medal, Vietnam Campaign Medal, Vietnam Service Medal, Marine Corps Presidential Unit Citation, Vietnam Gallantry Cross, Marine Corps Good Conduct Medal, Marine Corps Expeditionary Medal.

 He is memorialized at Courts of the Missing at the Honolulu Memorial and Arlington National Cemetery.
 His name is inscribed at the Vietnam Veteran Memorial Wall Memorial (Panel 15w, Line 128).

 1LT Burnes and his pilot are among nearly 600 Americans who disappeared in Laos.
 Many of these men were known to be alive on the ground.
 The Laotians admitted holding "tens of tens" of American Prisoners of War, but these men were never negotiated for either by direct negotiation between our countries or through the Paris Peace Accords which ended the War in Vietnam since Laos was not a party to that agreement.